Bitowsky1/crushedInTime_livesplit/README.md

 # "Crushed In Time" - Autosplitter for LiveSplit

 ## Supported game versions
-Currently, this autosplitter works with every version of Crushed In Time. **However it's only viable with the Any% run**.
+Currently, this autosplitter works with every version of Crushed In Time. **However, it only works with the Any% runs**.

 ## Autosplitter's Way of Working: